By Alex Dobuzinskis

 Officials have ordered residents in a large swath of Montecito to stay in their homes so that rescuers can better go about their work.

 About 300 people were stranded in a canyon.
 Local rescue crews, using borrowed helicopters from the U.S. Coast Guard, worked to airlift them out, officials said.

-Last month’s wildfires, the largest in California history, left the area vulnerable to mudslides.
-The fires burned away grass and shrubs that hold the soil in place and also baked a waxy layer into the earth that prevents water from sinking deeply into the ground.
+Last month’s wildfires, including the Thomas Fire, which became the largest in California history, left the area vulnerable to mudslides.
+The fires burned away grass and shrubs that held the soil in place and also baked a waxy layer into the earth that prevents water from sinking deeply into the ground.

-(Reporting by Rich McKay in Atlanta and Brendan O’Brien in Milwaukee; Editing by Raissa Kasolowsky)
+(Reporting by Peter Szekely in New York, Rich McKay in Atlanta and Brendan O’Brien in Milwaukee; Writing by Scott Malone; Editing by Raissa Kasolowsky and Jonathan Oatis)